 We are four grassroots organizations working together

-40 years ago Father Joseph Philippe, CSSP, began to create grassroots organizations to uplift the rural poor in Haiti.
-Today, his vision includes a farmer's union, the country's biggest micro-finance bank, a university and a religious order of women.
+40 years ago Father Joseph Philippe, CSSP, began to create grassroots organizations in Haiti to uplift the rural poor.
+Today, his vision has yielded 4 powerful organizations: a farmer's union, the country's biggest micro-finance bank, a university and a religious order of women.

-Father Joseph Network USA was created in 2021 to raise funds and bring technical and logistical assistance to such cross-over projects.The Peasant Association of Fondwa, APF, has been helping to organize the rural poor since it was founded by Father Joseph, in 1988.
+Father Joseph Network USA (FJN USA) was created in 2021 to raise funds and bring technical and logistical assistance to FJN.The Peasant Association of Fondwa, APF, has been helping to organize the rural poor since it was founded by Father Joseph, in 1988.

 A Microfinance Bank